-The handle of this knife is skeletonized, which gives a low thin profile that is an essential feature for a boot knife.
+This knife’s handle is skeletonized, giving a low thin profile that is an essential feature for a boot knife.
 It has some jimping up along the spine to help improve your grip on the knife.
-The thickness of this knife is three sixteenth of an inch.
+The thickness of this knife is three-sixteenth of an inch.

 One exciting feature of this knife is, if you look closely at the blade, you can see a heat-treat line that is because of a proprietary process that they have created in a black river wash, and the Sandstrom bronze is a variation of this process to give the knife a rugged gritty look.